amkrajewski/pqam-dparamhu2021/README.md

 - `surf` - Surface Energy (Surf) [J/m^2]
 - `dparam` - D Parameter [unitless] calculated as `surf/gfse`

+> Note: The predicted energy is actually the _Unstable_ Stacking Fault Energy, which is the value of GSFE at a spacific high point, but we keep the naming scheme by the original model authors.

 ## Install and use